-- 2) International cooperation with China, Mongolia and Kazakhstan is necessary in order to make plans for the overland routes that function as an extension of the Gyungui Line. - 3) An improvement in the political and economic environment of the DPRK is a prerequisite for connecting the TKR and the TSR, especially via the east coast route.
-This will be the key to obtaining international financial support for improving railway infrastructure in the DPRK. - Russia and the ROK cannot ignore the impact that improved cross-border rail links would have on maritime industries.
+- 2) Thorough estimates of future volume must be carried out.
+If ROK companies continue relocating their manufacturing plants overseas, there is a possibility that the TKR will not be an important route to Russia. - 3) International cooperation with China, Mongolia and Kazakhstan is necessary in order to make plans for the overland routes that function as an extension of the Gyungui Line. - 4) An improvement in the political and economic environment of the DPRK is a prerequisite for connecting the TKR and the TSR, especially if foreign financial assistance is to be sought for improving the country's railway infrastructure. - 5) Russia and the ROK cannot ignore the impact that improved cross-border rail links would have on their maritime industries.